Mutts in Distress is an animal shelter located at Normandale Kennels,

 Foster homes are urgently required as there are too many dogs for the kennel spaces available.

+Our thanks to Sara Williams for buying a much needed chest freezer for Mutts.
 Also, thanks to the kind couple that donated a second hand fridge/freezer.
 Both will be used thoroughly.

 Does anyone have some spare fencing panels or patio/paving slabs ??
 If you have any that are surplus to requirements, please call the kennels who will gratefully take them off your hands.

 Our thanks to those who donated kitchen units, wall tiles and lamps.
 They are all much appreciated.